SEGUC17/SEProject/README.md

-okay, here is the plan:

 this branch is our base project, what are going to do:
 1) download this project on your machine
 2) redirect to inside the src folder by typing in the terminal "cd ~/Desktop/SEProject/src", assuming the you downloaded the project on your desktop
 3) type the command "npm install" to install any dependencies in the package.json file that you don't have on your machine

-now that you have the base project set up on your machine, your work flow is going to be as the following:
+the final steps:
-1) copy paste your already implemented methods so far in their corresponding controllers and test them, the main controller will just contain the functions of the visitor
+1) just copy paste your implemented methods  in their corresponding controllers and run them to see if their are any errors, the main controller will just contain the functions of the visitor.
-2) add any dependencies that you already had in your package.json file in this project's package.json file and run the "npm install" command again
-3) I wrote an example for you in the serviceProvider controller, and called the function in the server file.
-4) when you add a function in the controller, make sure that you add a coma ba3d kol function, zat el attributes fel schema kda, ma3da a5er function mat7tosh ba3dha coma.

-now, ezay han-test ?
-1) in the server file, require the controller and any schema you will need in testing
-2) call the method like this: controllername(the name of the var you required in the file).methodname(back in the controller file)
-3) you should put console.log messages in the function implemented in the controller to make sure it runs correctly
-4) I erote an example in the server file were I add a service privider, just an example, will remove it later

-please make sure that you test your methods, and when you finish push to a branch this will make merging a lot easier for us, so please stick with this :D

-do not worry about the routes right now just focus on implementing and testing your functions.
-I also changed the emails in all schemas to use mongoose-email

-I need all the functions finished by tomorrow 3:00 pm isa, because starting from 3:00 pm we will start integrating isa and probably we will stay afterhours.

-I want each brach besm el Group (1,2 or 3), y3ny kol group yeb2a 7atet 7agto ma3 ba3d we mot2ked enha sha8ala sa7
-P.s the notification functions are the only functions that are allowed to be still under construction tomorrow but everything else must be done CORRECTLY WITHOUT ERRORS.
-GOOD LUCK
+2) make a branch with your functions on the new base on github with the name of your group, and I will integrate the three branches together with the new base.

+I need the branches ready by tomorrow evening isa, if there is something wrong, tell me.

+I changed the URL that connects the DB, I hope this fixes the previous error.

+I also removed a require:true from the reviews schema, as it was not wroking with one of the members before, I redirected to the db folder and ran the command "node Reviews and it produced no errors, I hope this fixes the previous problem bardo.